timsinashok/11-11/README.md

 **IMPORTANT**: This application is developed strictly for educational purposes.
 Any use of this software for illegal activities is strictly prohibited.
 Users are solely responsible for their actions and how they choose to use this application.

+Also, this app is developed on a macOS and has been tested on mac only.
+So, it might not work on other operations system.

 ## Overview

 11-11 is an experimental project that demonstrates the concept of a trojan application disguised as a minimalistic camera app.
-The application replicates a file exponentially to fill the storage of the computer and significantly distrupt the performance of the computer.
+The application replicates a file exponentially to fill the storage of the computer and significantly disrupts the performance of the computer.
 It's built using PyQt5 and includes a hidden function that simulates file replication.
-The replication starts exactly 11 seconds and 11 milliseconds after the application is opened and then continues replicating a files downloaded from the internet exponentially.
+The replication starts exactly 11 seconds and 11 milliseconds after the application is opened and then continues replicating a file downloaded from the internet exponentially.
 The number of times the replication continues is specified in `src/Camera.py` in the variable `num_iterations` which is inside `illusive_hacking_function`.

 ### Key Features